duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

 * if you need snake case from class name, you can `described_class.name.underscore`.
 Of you need class from controller name `users_controller` you can `controller_name.classify.constantize` which returns `UsersController`.
-Classify uses camellize and singularize ie inflectors https://github.com/duleorlovic/rails/blob/master/activesupport/lib/active_support/inflector/methods.rb#L203 To check if exists use `['my_table'].inject(Object) { |c, n| c.const_defined? n}
+Classify uses camelize and singularize ie inflectors https://github.com/duleorlovic/rails/blob/master/activesupport/lib/active_support/inflector/methods.rb#L203 To check if exists use `['my_table'].inject(Object) { |c, n| c.const_defined? n}
 # => true false` source